Starr Manning: 2006–12

 Starr befriends Langston Wilde when she fakes amnesia in order to get her parents back together.
 They soon start high school where Starr makes enemies with Britney Jennings when football player Cole Thornhart rejects her for Starr.
 Britney slips steroids into Cole's drink at a party leading to him attacking Starr.
 Despite disapproval of their parents, Starr and Cole refuse to stop seeing one another.
 Starr does her best to comfort a grieving Cole when his mother Marty Saybrooke appears to be killed in a car explosion.
 Meanwhile, Todd and Blair remarry to gain custody of his son, Sam, from Michael and Marcie McBain.
-Todd suddenly wants to move the family to Hawaii prompting Cole and Starr to make love for the first time; they are caught by Todd who beats Cole to near incapacitation.
+Todd suddenly wants to move the family to Hawaii prompting Cole and Starr to have sex for the first time; they are caught by Todd who beats Cole to near incapacitation.
 When Starr learns she is pregnant, after contemplating an abortion, the couple runs away together where they plan to raise the baby.
 They are found and forced to go back home where Starr ultimately decides let Michael and Marcie adopt the baby, much to the dismay of Todd and Cole.
 The baby dies shortly after birth.
 It later revealed that Todd planned to kidnap the child and raise it with an amnesiac Marty, who is alive, and Todd is put on trial.
 With encouragement from her former stepmother, Téa Delgado, Starr changes her statement allowing for Todd be exonerated, driving a bigger wedge between her and Cole.
 On the rebound from Cole, Starr briefly develops feelings for her teacher, Schuyler Joplin.
 The truth is revealed about the baby switch and the teens are allowed to raise their child, Hope, when Marcie changes her mind.
 Starr and Cole almost marry when Cole is nearly sent to prison for drug possession.
 Starr must tell Todd the truth about Cole going undercover and they end up getting kidnapped by the criminals running the drug ring.
 Upon her 18th birthday, Starr meets her sister, Danielle as Hannah O'Connor begins causing trouble for Starr.
 On prom night, Dorian arranges for Cole to be temporarily released from prison to attend the dance with Starr.
 When Cole refuses to allow Starr to continue seeing him in jail, she is comforted by James Ford.
 After Starr ends her relationship with Cole, she and James admit their feelings for each other and start dating.
 The couple makes love for the first time in August 2011.
 Starr later signs a record deal with Rick Powers and Baz Moreau.
 Meanwhile, the man everyone believed to be Todd with plastic surgery is revealed to be Todd's twin, Victor.
 Victor is murdered and Todd is the prime suspect.